Volunteer Programs in Spain

 Gender Equality

-Although conditions have improved over the last years, it is still evident that women occupy a lower position than men in the Spanish society.
+Although conditions have improved over the last years, it is still evident that women occupy a lower position than men in Spanish society.
 Volunteers interested in gender equality issues should consider volunteering at a women’s shelter.
 Before you start, educate yourself about domestic violence.
 Also, if you have particularly relevant qualifications, such as counseling, nursing or paralegal skills, mention them in your application.

 Youth Development and Education